 Belt sanding machines

 They can be separate or integrated in processing lines following the technological flow.
 They are single-belt machines (single grit) or have successive abrasive belts with different grits, reproducing an entire sanding process in stages.
-Machines can be more or less automated depending on production requirements.
+Machines may be more or less automated depending on production requirements.

 On all these machines the abrasive belt is the one that does the work.
 Being a repetitive mechanical movement, the quality of the belt and the absence of defects is very important.
 Any defect, no matter how small, will be multiplied and magnified on the sanded surface.
 For example, a paper splice flaw can be seen on a sanded panel as a band of spots appearing at even distances.
-What is sadder is that the defect that appears is almost invisible after sanding, but very visible after filling and varnishing.
+What is sadder is that the defect that appears is almost invisible after sanding, but is very visible after filling and varnishing.
 This is why the way the strips are spliced and their storage are very important.

 Joining and storing abrasive belts